sasheiftikhar/Aqdaar/README.md

   content detection does not always pick up a brand-new directory while the dev server is running, so its classes silently never generate.
 New files inside an existing folder are fine.
-- **`extensor-next/` is local reference material**, gitignored and not part of the build or the deploy.
 - `next build` rewrites the `include` array in `tsconfig.json` to add its `distDir` types.
 Harmless, but it shows up as a diff.